Tehnix/SmartOrders/CommunicationManager/README.md

 }
 ```

+NOTE: The `clientData` is an object implementing the `ClientData` interface.
+For more, see the BLE section point 3.

 This is used both to read the NFC tag message and also to discover the NFC tag for writing on it.

+Alternatively, you might only want the Tag object itself (e.g. for writing) and not need the automatic BLE connecting.
+In this case, simply replace `readNfcTag(intent, clientData)` with `getNfcTag(intent)` directly.

 #### 5. Write NFC data